kgateway-dev/kgateway/docs/content/guides/traffic_management/extproc/header-manipulation.md

    }
    ```

 9. Send another request to the httpbin app.
-This time, you pass along instructions for the extProc server in an `instruction` header.
-In this example, you use the extProc server to add the `header3` header, and to remove `header2`.
+This time, you pass along instructions for the ExtProc server in an `instruction` header.
+In this example, you use the ExtProc server to add the `header3` header, and to remove `header2`.
    ```sh
    curl -vik $(glooctl proxy url)/get -H "header1: value1" -H "header2: value2" -H 'instructions: {"addHeaders":{"header3":"value3","header4":"value4"},"removeHeaders":["instructions", "header2"]}'
    ```